OpsStrike/dos14-Labzeev_Timofey-git-flow/README.md

-this is second repositories for git-flow jobs
+# This is second repositories for git-flow jobs